amoAHCP/vxms/vxms-rest/README.md

 without evaluating the *mapTo...* method.
 Be aware, when you have N instances of your Verticle, each of them counts individually.

 ## the event-bus bridge
-The "org.jacpfx.vertx.rest.response.RestHandler" has a build-in event-bus bridge.
+The "RestHandler" has a build-in event-bus bridge.
 The idea is, that on each REST request, you can send a message via (Vert.x) event-bus, and map the response to the original REST response (so you can create a chain).
 This way, you can easily build gateways to connect REST application with event-driven Vert.x (or vxms) services (locally or in a cluster).
 The event-bus result-message can be mapped to String, Object or byte[] like any other response.